ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 ## OuyaGameObject.cs ##

 Add the OuyaGameObject to your initial loading scene.
 It uses DontDestroyOnLoad so you only want one instance of the OuyaGameObject.
 It handles communication between Java to C#.
-Using the inspector set your developer id.
+Select the `OuyaGameObject` in the `SceneView` and in the inspector, the `OUYA Plugin Init Values` field will be visible.
+Add an entry for `tv.ouya.developer_id` that corresponds to your developer uuid in the [developer portal](http://devs.ouya.tv).

 ![image alt text](image_20.png)